 po-faced, pig-headed and holy, almost an Ulsterman.

 The manor house of Great Tew embodies not refuge from civil war but its inescapability, whether for Falkland and his circle, or for the exiled Ulsterman on a Sunday sight-seeing trip in Oxfordshire.
 There is no escape from internal conflict in either pastoral seclusion or exile, or even in friendly conversation of the sort cultivated by the Great Tew circle and that is the occasion of the poet’s visit.
 He travels to the village with his friend in ‘an act of remembrance’, to recall ‘when we sat here drinking, and swapped our random gossip’ (ll.
 13, 15); but this image finds its darker reflection in that of a British television news team, sent to cover the bombing, relaxing in Enniskillen’s best-known hotel: ‘so tonight in the Killyhevlin / Hotel the team from ITN will be ordering champagne’ (ll.
 59-60).
 If the British journalists can blot out their experience of civil war in a land in which they feel that they have no stake, for the poet, afflicted by the guilt of the exile, the conflict can never be left behind through physical distance (‘Even in the middle of winter, the sky is everywhere’ (l.
 73)).
-The pastoral attraction of the ‘picture-postcard’ Oxfordshire village is finally ‘swept away’ in the poet’s mind, like one-dimensional scenery (‘snug and expensive and empty’), by the history and contemporary reality of civil war - a self-generated violence by which even the peaceful, ordered rural landscape of Oxfordshire was itself once enveloped in the seventeenth century (ll.
+The pastoral attraction of the ‘picture-postcard’ Oxfordshire village is finally ‘swept away’ in the poet’s mind, like one-dimensional scenery (‘snug and expensive and empty’), by the history and contemporary reality of civil war -- a self-generated violence by which even the peaceful, ordered rural landscape of Oxfordshire was itself once enveloped in the seventeenth century (ll.
 65, 81, 83).